-In vitro studies showed mifepristone to be metabolized by CYP3A4 and that co-administration of other CYP3A4 substrates inhibited metabolite formation.
+In vitro studies and in vivo data showed mifepristone to be metabolized by CYP3A4 and that co-administration of other CYP3A4 substrates inhibited metabolite formation.
 CYP3A4 inhibitors, such as ketoconazole, itraconazole and erythromycin may inhibit mifepristone metabolism, whereas CYP3A4 inducers, such as rifampicin, dexamethasone, and certain anticonvulsants (phenytoin, phenobarbital, carbamazepine), may increase its metabolism.